Top 10 Countries with Highest and Lowest Minimum Wage in the World

 1. Australia

 At US$12.10 per hour, OECD ranks Australia as the country with highest minimum wage for workers.
 The $12.10 indicates the actual take-home amount and not gross income before taxation.
-All employers in Australia have to pay this minimum wages under law or face legal action.
+All employers in Australia have to pay this minimum wage under law or face legal action.

 2. Luxembourg